project-diamond/project-diamond.github.io/news/2016-12-07-Project-Diamond-Goals-and-Directions.md

 ## Contributions.

-One of the topics that we wish to explore blind signature based digital currency along the lines of Chaum's [digicash] or the more recent [Gnu taler][taler] system.
+One of the topics that we wish to explore is blind signature based digital currency along the lines of Chaum's [digicash] or the more recent [Gnu taler][taler] system.
 We would like to scale these so that it is possible to: